knmnyn/cs4248-2120/_pages/about.md

 1. _I need this course in order to graduate this coming semester.
 Can you grant me this exception?_

-   Please ask your academic advisor to explain the situation to me.
+   Please ask your academic advisor to explain the situation to us.
 We will see what we can do and perhaps help your academic advisor help plan future students' plans accordingly.